Frequently asked questions: UK Immigration White Paper

 How will the English language changes affect applicants and sponsors?

 Sponsors should ensure all applicants are aware of the new requirements.
 They may need to support candidates with preparation time or English tuition where appropriate.
-In some sectors, the shift to English threshold B2 for settlement could impose an unrealistically steep language-learning curve on individuals, make it harder to retain staff in the long term.
+In some sectors, the shift to English threshold B2 for settlement could impose an unrealistically steep language-learning curve on individuals, making it harder to retain staff in the long term.

 When will the settlement and citizenship changes be introduced?